Welcome to our Reception Class page.

 Your child will be encouraged to take home a book of their choice every day.
 This is for you to share with your child.
 When you are ready, please return the book so that your child can choose another book to take home.

-We will begin to introduce the Jolly Phonics scheme next week.
+We will begin to introduce the Letters and Sounds scheme next week.
 We will inform you of the weeks sounds in the weekly newsletter.
 Please help your child to learn the sound (and associated action) that each letter or combination of letters makes and to practise forming the letters if they wish.
 Each week we will send home sheets to support your child’s learning of these letter sounds (there is no need to return them).

 : When children are ready, they will begin to bring home a reading book.
 Further information about supporting reading and arrangements for returning books will accompany your child’s first reading book home.